 At Layston we aim to teach both children and adults how to make healthy choices to promote better mental health and to support the access of mental health professionals when people are struggling.

-To be mentally healthy, we need:
+In order to be mentally healthy we need:

 - the ability and desire to learn (not just in school but throughout life);

-- the ability to form and maintain good relationships with others (having a support network of friends and/or family around us)
+- the ability to form and maintain good relationships with others (having a support network of friends and/or family around us);

 - the ability to cope with change and uncertainty (this is often referred to as ‘resilience’ which is our ability to bounce back after difficulties).